orangeloop/sagas/README.md

     }
 ```

 Notice that in the example, we repeat the same try/catch pattern as before.
-This isn't very DRY, and pretty soon our code will
+This isn't very DRY, and pretty soon our code would
 be littered with try/catch blocks.
 We can use the `DatabaseTask` class to avoid repeating ourselves.

 ```CSharp